-- Restoring the operational budget to FY18 numbers, would allow the staff to maintain software, develop new programs and activities, collaborate with other departments to reach more students, and cultivate new relationships with employers and alumni. - Allowing income and keeping in place reserves for both the Students Fees and Career Fair accounts, allows continued collaboration with departments, supports student engagement, and gives the ability of the office to provide expected level of customer services and events to students and employers despite changes in enrollment or the economy.
+- Restoring the operational budget to FY18 numbers should be considered, would allow the staff to maintain software, develop new programs and activities, collaborate with other departments to reach more students, and cultivate new relationships with employers and alumni. - Allowing income and keeping in place reserves for both the Students Fees and Career Fair accounts should be considered.
+This would allow continued collaboration with departments, supports student engagement, and gives the ability of the office to provide expected level of customer services and events to students and employers despite changes in enrollment or the economy.

-Change from FY19: Reduced one FTE
+Reduced one FTE